cchesser/java-perf-workshop/part_4/README.md

 jcmd <PID> GC.heap_dump my_little_heap_dump.hprof
 ```

+**Note:** If a full path is not specified, the heap_dump will be created relative to the location from where the process was started (when generated with jcmd)

 ### jmap

 A more traditional approach is using `jmap` and invoking the command on the target process.